Ancient Gandhara Stone Buddha Fragment | Circa 1st–5th Century AD Artifact

 Condition

-Well-preserved with fine facial details intact.
-Natural surface patina and weathering consistent with great age.
-Mounted on a later black stand for stability and display.
+Well preserved with finely retained facial features.
+Natural surface weathering and patina are consistent with great age.
+The fragment is mounted on a later black stand for stability and display.

 Learn More